mhmulati/timeoutx/README.md

   - `TIMEOUT` - time limit is exhausted
   - `MEM` - memory limit is exhausted
   - `HANGUP` - hangup detected (see below)
-  - `SIGNAL` - the timeout process was killed by a signal
+  - `SIGNAL` - the timeoutx process was killed by a signal

  After the message the number of seconds the process has been running for is printed.